-This is a hands-on opportunity that allows individuals an opportunity to work with the Director and Curator to receive direct mentorship on research practices that support the presentation, production and critical analysis of contemporary art.
-The practicum candidate will have access to the archives and collection of Walter Phillips Gallery, in order to produce an exhibition and other public presentations of this material.
+This hands-on opportunity allows individuals to receive direct mentorship on research practices that support the presentation, production, and critical analysis of contemporary art.
+The practicum candidate will have access to the archives and collection of Walter Phillips Gallery to produce an exhibition and other public presentations of this material.
 This practicum role complements studies in art history and curatorial practice.

 Learning opportunities also arise through attendance at formal and informal lectures and discussion groups.
-The work portion of the experience will primarily focus on activities which fall in line with the participant’s learning objectives and how these relate to the real and ongoing activities of Walter Phillips Gallery, Banff International Curatorial Institute and Creative Residency program.
+The work portion of the experience will primarily focus on activities which fall in line with the participant’s learning objectives and how these relate to the real and ongoing activities of Banff Centre's Walter Phillips Gallery, Banff International Curatorial Institute, and Creative Residency program.

 What does the program offer?

 Benefits to participants include practical experience about exhibition-making within a public institution, participation in the day-to-day operations of a gallery, as well as enhanced communication skills, critical thinking, and teamwork.
 In addition to the work component of the program, participants have one day each week that is dedicated to their personal research activities as outlined in their learning objectives.

 Who should apply?

 The curatorial research program in Walter Phillips Gallery is designed for emerging curators wishing to gain professional experience and expand and develop their careers and capabilities.

 The candidate should have sound skills in word processing and Adobe Creative Suite, as well as written correspondence in English.
 From time to time the practicum will be required to assist in the installation of exhibitions alongside with the curator, attend public events programmed by the gallery, and engage with gallery visitors at the gallery desk one day per week.

 Practitioners from diverse backgrounds are encouraged to apply, with a special invitation to individuals of Indigenous descent.